lukexi/seastream/README.md

 # seastream

-* Copy files from piboot to SD card
+* Copy files to SD card
 * Edit `wpa_supplicant.conf` with your Wifi username and password
 * Boot the pi
 * In Terminal: